Join more than 12,000 professionals who subscribe to Food for Agile Thought

 Our posts by Stefan Wolpers

-Stefan — based in Berlin, Germany — has been working for 10+ years as product owner as well as agile coach/Scrum master and is a member of Scrum Alliance (CSP, CSPO, CSM).
+Stefan — based in Berlin, Germany — has been working for 12+ years as agile coach, ScrumMaster and Product Owner.
+He is an XSCALE Alliance XBA Coach (XBAC) as well as a member of Scrum Alliance (CSP, CSPO, CSM).
 He is also a certified LeSS practitioner (CLP).
-During that time, he has developed B2C as well as B2B software, mainly for startups, including a former Google subsidiary.
+He has developed B2C as well as B2B software, mainly for startups, including a former Google subsidiary.

 TL; DR: Create Personas with the Help of the Engineers